 East Tennessee State University (ETSU) is a doctoral research intensive educational institution located in Johnson City, Tennessee, and enrolls over 15,000 students.
 ETSU is the flagship institution of the Tennessee Board of Regents system in the health sciences.

-The Academic Health Sciences Center at ETSU is the infrastructure for the health professions programs including the Quillen College of Medicine, College of Nursing, College of Public Health, College of Clinical and Rehabilitative Health Sciences, and the Bill Gatton College of Pharmacy.
+The Academic Health Sciences Center at ETSU is the infrastructure for the health professions programs including the College of Nursing, College of Public Health, College of Clinical and Rehabilitative Health Sciences, Quillen College of Medicine, and Bill Gatton College of Pharmacy.
 The Division strives to stimulate close interdisciplinary collaboration in education, research, and service in partnership with surrounding rural communities.
-The Bill Gatton College of Pharmacy was created in 2005 as a tuition-funded, rural-focused model that obviated the need for state funding.
+Bill Gatton College of Pharmacy was created in 2005 as a tuition-funded, rural-focused model that obviated the need for state funding.

 Bill Gatton College of Pharmacy was awarded Full Accreditation Status during the June 2010 meeting of the ACPE Board of Directors.
 The College utilizes a traditional academic calendar.
 The College is physically located on the campus of the James H. Quillen Veteran's Administration Center and is housed in a newly-renovated building that appears on the historical register.
 The opening of the building allowed the College to increase enrollment to 80 students per class beginning Fall 2009.
 Enrollment is not expected to increase beyond this number as the small class size provides close personal attention from faculty and staff and promotes a caring and mutually supportive atmosphere in which to learn.